boyter/boyter.org/content/posts/2013-01-10-code-for-a-search-engine-in-php-part-1.md

 <pre>usort($ind, array($this-&gt;ranker, 'rankDocuments'));</pre>

 We can now go to our search page and see how things look.
-A sample search for the word &#8220;order&#8221; returns two documents with the first containing two instances of the word order and the second only one.
-Trying again with the word &#8220;the&#8221; has the same result with the first result having the word &#8220;the&#8221; 7 times compared to the last result with 4 instances of the word &#8220;the&#8221;.
+A sample search for the word "order" returns two documents with the first containing two instances of the word order and the second only one.
+Trying again with the word "the" has the same result with the first result having the word "the" 7 times compared to the last result with 4 instances of the word "the".

 ### INITIAL RESULTS

 The nice thing at this point is we actually have a fully functioning search index written in pure PHP.
 In theory this should be good to integrate at this point with any small website.
 In its present form the search should hold up to less then 10,000 documents without too many issues.
 My thinking is that read/write time of each of the index shards during the indexing process would be the main bottleneck in its present form.
-If you indexed as you add things however IE don&#8217;t do it in batch this indexer might serve to a much larger size.
+If you indexed as you add things however IE don't do it in batch this indexer might serve to a much larger size.
 Other problems are that the ranking algorithm is fairly crude and that duplicate results are returned where two keywords match the same document.
-So while you could use this on a live site you wouldn&#8217;t want to.
+So while you could use this on a live site you wouldn't want to.

 I did a quick test of this implementation using 5000 posts from various RSS feeds to see how things fared.
 While searches remain reasonably quick the index time became slower and slower as it progressed.
 Chucking it through a profiler showed my previous assumption to be correct and that a lot of time is spent reading/writing shards.
 This makes the implementation totally unpractical for indexing more then say 10,000 documents, its just too slow.

-Of course this isn&#8217;t what we set out to do.
+Of course this isn't what we set out to do.
 The goal was to index one million documents and search on them.

 Over the next few steps we will profile the application, work out where the performance issues lie and then work on improving our implementation so that we can index and serve queries on a million documents.
 To start we will run things through a profiler and see what can be improved.